Risk Management Process

 • Regulatory risks etc.

 It is important to identify as many of these risk factors as possible.
 In a manual environment, these risks are noted down manually.
-If the organization has a risk management solution employed all this information is inserted directly into the system.
+If the organization has a risk management solutions employed all this information is inserted directly into the system.

 The advantage of this approach is that these risks are now visible to every stakeholder in the organization with access to the system.
 Instead of this vital information being locked away in a report which has to be requested via email, anyone who wants to see which risks have been identified can access the information in the risk management system.